A Proven Way to Control Crazy Food Cravings

-I used to crave sugar…desperately….morning, noon (mostly), and night.
+I used to crave sugar desperately….morning, noon (mostly), and night.
 I was a full-on sugar addict.
 I would find reasons to whip up a batch of cookies (or a cake) all the time.
 And I drank a chai tea latté (from a mix that was loaded with sugar) every morning.
 In fact, I looked forward to that chai tea every day.

-At that same time, I was also not getting a lot of sleep (I was breastfeeding my baby-which lasted 18 months) and was stressed handling three kids and a growing business.
+At that same time, I was also not getting a lot of sleep (I was breastfeeding my baby, which lasted a very long 18 months) and was stressed handling three kids and a growing business.
 Looking back in time, I was a sugar addict when was working around the clock, too, sans baby.

 Now, I’m much more mindful because I’m not rushing through life at warp speed; I get plenty of sleep (when one of the kids isn’t waking me up because of a nightmare or a tummyache) and I’m eating a diet that’s rich in greens, whole grains, and beans.

 The result: I’m not craving the sweet stuff anymore.
 In fact, I don’t really get food cravings any more.
 I’m back down to my pre-baby weight-and have more energy than ever.

 So it’s no surprise to me, then, that I recent study from Plymouth University in the UK found that Guided Imagery (a technique of focusing and guiding thoughts that uses all the senses) helps to reduce food cravings.
 People involved in the study were asked to abstain from food overnight, and then to carry out 10 minutes of something called body scanning (a form of mindfulness meditation), guided imagery, or a mind-wandering task.

 They rated their cravings before, during, and after.
 While cravings rose for the mind wanderers, it didn’t for the guided imagery or body scanning groups.